 Fall is the time to plant bulbs!
-There’s nothing more uplifting than seeing the first early spring flowers pop up from the cold ground!
-Our updated Spring-Flowering Bulbs Chart lists which bulbs work in your zone, how deep to plant the bulbs, and more information—plus, we highlight the most popular bulbs.
+There’s nothing more uplifting than seeing colorful daffodils, hyacinth, and early spring flowers pop up from the cold ground!
+Our complete Fall Bulbs Chart lists which bulbs to plant in autumn for spring flowering, which bulbs are best where you live (by zone), how deep to plant the bulbs, and more information—plus, we highlight the most popular bulbs with photos!

-Spring-flowering bulbs (also referred to as “fall bulbs”) often offer the first glimpse of color that bursts into our garden in late winter and early spring.
-Think crocus, daffodils, tulips, and hyacinth, among others!
-This is in contrast to summer-flowering “bulbs” such as dahlias, elephant ear, caladium, gladiolus, and cannas, which are planted in the spring.
+Fall bulbs (also called “fall-planted bulbs” or “spring-flowering bulbs”) often offer the first glimpse of color that bursts into our garden in late winter and early spring.
+Think crocus, snowdrops, daffodils, tulips, and hyacinth, among others!
+(This is in contrast to summer-flowering “bulbs” such as dahlias, elephant ear, caladium, gladiolus, and cannas, which are planted in the spring.)
+The bulbs we plant in fall are dormant perennials; they need the cool, moist autumn soil to awaken them from their dormancy so they can begin growing roots in preparation for the spring show.

 Also, in warmer climates, note that some bulbs will only bloom once and then they’re done for the season.
 For example, you will have to plant tulip bulbs again each year.
 Still, they are a beautiful sight to behold and well worth the effort!
 Other fall bulbs, such as daffodils, will act as perennials and come up year after year.